yolandazhang18/Dog_Breed_Classifier/README.md

 Combine the pre-defined face and dog detector functions with the ResNet-50 based prediction model

 ### **Step 6: Test Your Algorithm**
-Test the algorithm with various types of user provided images and ouput the predicted dog breed, resembling dog breed or an error.
+Test the algorithm with various types of user provided images and output the predicted dog breed, resembling dog breed or an error.

 ## 5. Medium post
 There is an [article](https://medium.com/@yolanda091107/image-classifier-101-a-dog-breed-example-cd96a1038a52) about this project.